If the information on this translated website is unclear, please contact us at 360.902.3900 for help in your language of choice.

-How to get your license: State-certified general real estate appraiser
+Get your license: State-certified general real estate appraiser

 Who needs a license?

 Anyone who provides appraisal services for all types of real property.
+A certified general appraiser license has more requirements than a state-licensed appraiser license.

-To be eligible you must meet all of the following education and experience requirements.
+You must meet all of the following education and experience requirements.

 Education